MikeECunningham/FTP2P/README.md

 # FTP2P
-A simple, graphical angular/electron/material client for sending ftp traffic over a serverless, f2p connection with a trusted client
+A simple, graphical angular/electron/material client for sending ftp traffic over a serverless, f2p connection with a trusted client.

 This project is a work in progress